Demodex – the tiny mite with a (sometimes) big effect on dry eye disease. (Updated 3/30/25)

 My personal preference in treating these mites when they arise to the level of causing inflammation and aggravating eyelids and dry eyes, is as follows:

 - Begin with good lid hygiene.
 I’ve covered this in posts before.
-Since stagnant oil is the “buffet table” for bacteria and since bacteria and stagnant oil is the foodstuff of the mites, then clearing off the greater percentage of bacteria will “starve” the mites and getting god flow of oil will reduce the stagnation that leads to the buffet table.
+Since stagnant oil is the “buffet table” for bacteria and since bacteria and stagnant oil is the foodstuff of the mites, then clearing off the greater percentage of bacteria will “starve” the mites and getting good flow of oil will reduce the stagnation that leads to the buffet table.

 - Apply the TTO (or Cliradex) compounds to the lids, forehead, brows, cheeks, nose and chin.
 I find this is easiest with Cliradex foam or wipes, though when I prescribe 1% Ivermectin cream (available as the trade named “Soolantra” or as generic or compounded products), I instruct patients to rub a tiny pea-sized dose between the tips of the index fingers and then lightly massage it into the 4 eyelids – up to the lash line – but preferably not into the eyes, as it will sting but not damage the eyes.
 Then apply a ½ inch between the index and middle fingers of both hands and massage it into the forehead, brows, cheeks, nose and chin.
-Do this every night (the mites are more active at night and are more likely to come into contact with these products then) and continue for 4-6 weeks (depending on the load of Demodex I see and the effect it appears to be having on the lids and eyes).
+Do this every night (the mites are more active at night and are more likely to come into contact with these products then) and continue for 6-7 weeks (depending on the load of Demodex I see and the effect it appears to be having on the lids and eyes).

 - IPL with a heated expression (I like the off-label use of RF I’ve described) is a good, non-drug-related avenue for clearing up Demodex and other causes of blepharitis.
 The IPL can help knock off some of the mites and germs, reduce the inflammation (by also closing off some of the inflammation-bearing blood vessels) and stimulate the glands making tears just as the heated expressions can turn over the stagnant oils (and likely purge the glands of the mites and germs otherwise occupying them).
 Adding oral or topical antibiotics can also help in select cases, as can topical anti-inflammatory medications.